Top of the page

 You'll need to take antibiotics and medicines to suppress your immune system to decrease the chances that your body will reject the donor lungs.

-Some people who have severe lung damage may get a lung transplant.
+Some people who have severe lung damage that was caused by CF may get a lung transplant.
 In some cases a lung transplant doesn't necessarily help a person live longer, but it hopefully will increase the quality of a person's life.

-Several tests can help your doctor and you see how well a lung transplant or a living-donor lobar lung transplant might work.
+Several tests can help your doctor and you see how well a lung transplant might work.
 These tests include lung function tests, arterial blood gas tests, and exercise capacity.

 The main risks of lung transplant are infection and rejection of the donated organs.
 Infection and rejection of transplanted organs have similar symptoms, including fever, tiredness, and trouble breathing.

 After a lung transplant, preventive antibiotic therapy starts right away.
 You will also take immunosuppressant medicines for the rest of your life.
 Although immunosuppressant medicines decrease the chances that your body will reject the donor lungs, they also make it harder for your body to fight off infection.

 Adapted By: Alberta Health Services

 To learn more about Healthwise, visit Healthwise.org.